victormeloasm/AESCrypt/README.md

 ### Cloning the Repository

-To get the latest version of AESCrypt v3.0, you can clone the repository using Git:
+To get the latest version of AESCrypt v3.5 Argon, you can clone the repository using Git:

 ```bash
 git clone https://github.com/victormeloasm/AESCrypt.git